rtanen/rationalistmegameetup.github.io/plan.md

 A few activities I do intend to run myself.
 Most importantly, the centerpiece of Saturday afternoon will be an unconference, with lightning talks and longer twenty-minute talks.
 These, too, will be solicited from participants.
-I also intend to run a ritual lab
+I also intend to run a ritual lab sometime on Saturday centered around Smallpox Eradication Day, and will make rationalist-themed games like <a href="http://rationalitycardinality.com" target="_blank">Rationality Cardinality</a> available.

 Interest has been expressed in New York City tourism activities as well.
 These are more likely to be scheduled for Sunday.